oracle-livelabs/security/accessgovernance-admin/access-review/access-review.md

   22. Click on **Submit Request**

-## Task 2: Login Oracle Access Governance as Access Governance Administrator (Pamela Green) to Create Campaign
+## Task 2: Login Oracle Access Governance as Access Governance Administrator to Create Campaign

 1. Log in to Oracle Access Governance as an employee user - Pamela Green with the username and password mentioned below.